St. Valentines Day – the most romantic day of the year. A day for love and grand sweeping romantic gestures.

 In a recent survey only “1 in 7 men said they would give up their seat to an elderly person.”
 Shocking, right?

-In todays “hook up” culture and digital dating.
+In today’s “hook up” culture and digital dating.
 Has it become too much to expect dinner?
 A second, or third date and a bit of time invested in getting to know one another?
 I’m not saying the dude should even get the bill (nice touch though).
 Share the damn bill…it’s not about the bill.
+Invest the time in getting to know someone.

-I am a Mom to a boy tribe, and want my guys to be modern-day knights.
-Gentleman who respect women and value honour, kindness, and courage.
+I’m a Mom to a boy tribe and want my guys to be modern-day knights – gentlemen who respect women and value honour, kindness, and courage.

 - Hold the door for everyone!